nexotc/nexotc-docs/docs/modules/tranche-and-milestone-settlement.md

 # Tranche & Milestone Settlement

 !!! info "Flexible Settlement with Built-in Risk Control"
     Not every OTC trade needs to settle all at once.
-NexOTC supports flexible execution using tranches, with optional milestone triggers for better control and reduced risk.
+NexOTC supports flexible execution using tranches with optional milestone triggers for better control and reduced exposure.

 ## What is a Tranche?

 Instead of sending the full amount in one go, a trade can be **broken into multiple tranches** (smaller parts released over time or when certain conditions are met).

 This gives both sides peace of mind in large or complex deals.
-Funds are only released as the trade progresses, making it easier to manage liquidity and trust.
+Funds are only released as the trade progresses, making it easier to manage liquidity and counterparty risk.

 ## Tranche-Based Settlement